 Exercise has been proven to have tremendous brain benefits.
 Research shows that physical exercise improves memory and thinking skills, mood and creativity, and learning while reducing depression, age-related decline, and the risk of dementia and Alzheimer’s.
 One study found that exercising at a moderate intensity for just two hours per week increased volume in the parts of the brain that control memory and thinking.

 Exercising also leads to better sleep which greatly helps your brain as mentioned above.
-The Center for Disease Control and Prevention guidelines recommend 150 minutes of moderate intensity exercise per week.
+The Centers for Disease Control and Prevention guidelines recommend 150 minutes of moderate-intensity exercise per week.

 Before you start your day, tidy up your space – whether you’re at work or home.
 If you get in the habit of doing this every day, there will rarely be a big mess to clean up and the ongoing results will be well worth it.